Crowning Moment Of Awesome: Godzilla.

 On a similar note it is becoming much better known that when Raymond Burr retook his role for Godzilla 1985 he refused to go with the more comedic tone the editors wanted and took every scene seriously because he thought the original Gojira had a message worth taking seriously.

-The trailer for the 2014 Legendary Pictures remake showing up completely unannounced at SDCC 2012 during a panel for upcoming Warner Bros. properties, followed by very positive audience reaction.
+The trailer for the 2014 Legendary Pictures remake showing up completely unannounced at SDCC 2012 during a panel for upcoming Warner Bros. properties, followed by a very positive audience reaction.

 Issue 3.
 Even though it ends with a Tear Jerker, just having an entire issue revolving around an eight-way fight between Godzilla, Rodan, Mothra, Battra, Kumonga, Hedorah, Megalon and Ebirah.
 Also, the Mothra van driving in the crossfire and even driving through Hedorah.